NethermindEth/Forta-Agents/Impossible-Agent-Suite/non-whitelist-mint-if/README.md

 ## Description

-This agent detects Impossible Finance token mints to non-whitelisted addresses
+This agent detects IF and IDIA token mints to non-whitelisted addresses

 ## Supported Chains